malciin/whois-domain-watcher/README.md

 - every whois response is stored in sqlite db which can be processed further

+- whole app is built as AOT thanks by using Source Generators rather than reflection

-- internal http server written from scratch (just for fun)
+- internal embeddable http server written from scratch for AOT purposes

 ## Usage